atilario/atilario/README.md

 # 👋 Hi, I’m @atilario

 - 👀 I’m interested in technology, innovation, and the intersection of computing and energy.
-- 🌱 I’m currently learning advanced Java, game logic, and sustainable computing solutions.
+- 🌱 I’m currently learning Java, and sustainable computing solutions.
 - 💞️ I’m looking to collaborate on open-source tools that bridge energy systems and computer engineering.
 - 📫 How to reach me: https://www.linkedin.com/in/amcomp/ | atilamascarenhas67@gmail.com
 - 😄 Pronouns: he/him